Technowizz/iSwitch/README.md

 # Installing  Mosquitto Web Socket

-Conversation opened.
-1 read message.

-Skip to content
-Using Gmail with screen readers

-9 of 2,372
-(no subject)
-Inbox
-x

-Kutty Selva
-Attachments
-2:30 AM (6 hours ago)
-to me, naveen333prasath

-3 Attachments

 Compile MQTT Mosquitto for web sockets
 The message broker we are using is called Mosquito and in order to be able to send messages from a web browser we need to re-compile Mosquito to include Websockets.
 This is done as follows: